hellmake/CAST-Imaging-Workshop/content/3_Modernization/33_Modernization-Scenario3.md

 Double click on the *Logging Tables* node to visualize the content.
 You can see SQL Tables and the SQL Procedures calling them.
 ![Custom Aggregation](/images/AggView_Details.PNG)

-You will now add the SQL Server Procedures that are calling *Logging Tables* into a new custom node by fllowing the below steps :
+You will now add the SQL Server Procedures that are calling *Logging Tables* into a new custom node by fllowing the below steps:
 - Double click on the hexagon *SQL Server Procedures*.
 - Select the 12 SQL Server Procedures (Ctrl + Left Click).
 - Right click on *Associate to custom aggregation*.